 Bart Demoen and Tom Schrijvers have helped me adding coroutining, constraints, global variables and support for cyclic terms to the kernel.
 Tom Schrijvers has provided a first clp(fd) constraint solver, the CHR compiler and some of the coroutining predicates.
-Markus Triska contributed the current clp(fd) implementation.
+Markus Triska contributed the current clp(fd) implementation as well as the clp(b) implementation.